 Personalisation has long been seen as ‘the answer’ to driving personal experiences in digital spaces.
 But when we look at the best examples of personal customer experience, it’s often not the personalisation which makes the experience personal.
 So, is personalisation really the solution to our problems?
-Head of Digital, Billy Williams, explores how, instead, it may be a hurdle to creating truly personal experiences.
+We explore how, instead, it may be a hurdle to creating truly personal experiences.

 Imagine this scenario.
 You’ve just booked the holiday of the lifetime.
 A surprise, let’s say, for your significant other.
 You’ve pulled out all the stops: first class flight and beautiful hotel with all the trimmings.
 You have high hopes for this trip, and it doesn’t disappoint.